phnx/sat-commit-framework/README.md

 ## Limitations
 Despite being designed for large-scale experiments, the framework has some noteworthy technical limitations that should be understood by the users.
-- **Runner's Resource**: Some SATs may terminate the execution abruptly if the allocated resources e.g., disk space on host machine or the memory are insufficient.
-However, the resource requirements depend on the SAT settings.
+- **Runner's Resource**: Some SASTs may terminate the execution abruptly if the allocated resources e.g., disk space on host machine or the memory are insufficient.
+However, the resource requirements depend on the SAST settings.
 For example, CodeQL has the [soft-limit](https://github.com/github/codeql-cli-binaries/issues/11) on memory.
 It is recommended that users allocate enough resource and monitor the execution in order to adjust the resource allocation when the issue occurs.
-- **Potential Incompatible SAT Configurations on Certain System**: In particular, we encountered  the error when running Infer with more than one job assignment (-j2, -j3, ...) on MacOS (M1 and M2).
+- **Potential Incompatible SAST Configurations on Certain System**: In particular, we encountered  the error when running Infer with more than one job assignment (-j2, -j3, ...) on MacOS (M1 and M2).
 This issue does not occur on other host system such as Ubuntu.
-Therefore, all SATs in our framework are running with -j1 by default to overcome this issue.
-Please see [this section](#customize-sat-execution) to modify the configuration, if necessary.
+Therefore, all SASTs in our framework are running with -j1 by default to overcome this issue.
+Please see [this section](#customize-sast-execution) to modify the configuration, if necessary.
 Additionally, there can be other configuration issues in other tools that we haven't yet discovered.
 - **Unique Pre-Compilation Steps**: Our pre-compilation step (see [this section](#target-commit-pre-compilation-process)) can support most C/C++ projects that use the typical build process.
 Specifically, the script executes either `autogen.sh`, `build.sh`, or `bootstrap.sh` to generate build configuration files.
 Then, it executes `configure` to prepare for build process.
 This pre-compilation process should be modified if the target commits follow the alternate approaches such as having the build configuration generation file under other names.
 - **Unlisted Target Commit Dependencies**: Although many frequently-used packages are installed in the runner's base image, some target commits from the other projects may require other packages that are not included.
 Users should monitor the execution and review the error messages when the execution failed during the compilation or pre-compilation steps.
 Target commit dependencies can be managed following the instruction in [this section](#manage-target-commit-dependency).
 - **Flawfinder Source Code Encoding**: Flawfinder requires all source files to be encoded in UTF-8.
 Thus, we used the [ftfy](https://ftfy.readthedocs.io) Python package to convert source code files to UTF-8.